-Compare the VIN (vehicle identification number) information found on your vehicle's VIN plate to the VIN information below to determine which Owner's Manual applies to your vehicle.
+In addition to the Owner's Manual, a Voice Recognition system supplement publication may pertain to your vehicle.
+Compare the VIN (vehicle identification number) information found on your vehicle's VIN plate to the VIN information below to determine applicability.
 The VIN plate is located on top of the instrument panel, on the driver's side of your vehicle.